tedee-com/tedee-api-doc/README.rst

 Please make your changes in feature branches starting from master branch, using naming convention presented below:

+* use only lower case
+* do not use whitespaces
+* do not use any special characters except: -/
 * `feature/[feature-description]` - to implement new features, eg. `feature/authenticate-module`
 * `fix/[bug-description]` - to fix bugs, eg. `bug/incorect-link`